Chemical Property Prediction Under Experimental Biases

 \section{Conclusion}

-We tackled the problem of applying machine learning approaches to chemical property prediction from datasets including experimental biases.
-We introduced bias mitigation methods by combining the recent developments in causal inference, domain adaptation, and graph learning, i.e., the inverse propensity scoring (IPS) and the domain invariant representation learning (DIRL) combined with graph neural networks (GNNs).
-We simulated four practical biased sampling scenarios on the well-known QM9 dataset.
-The experimental results confirmed that the IPS approach improved the performance for chemical property prediction with statistical significance, while the DIRL approach was not effective in this domain.
-Although the domain-invariant approach performed poorly on our settings, our considerations on the failure of DIRL suggest there may be space for improvement, if information for the final predictor can be somehow kept uneliminated by the domain classifier.
+We considered the prediction of chemical properties from datasets that have experimental biases.
+We introduced two promising bias mitigation techniques by combining the recent developments in causal inference and GNN-based graph learning.
+We tested four practical biased sampling scenarios on the well-known QM9, ZINC, ESOL, and FreeSolv datasets for experiments.
+The experimental results confirmed that the two approaches improved the predictive performance in all scenarios on most of the tasks with statistical significance compared with the baseline method, which had no effort for bias mitigation.
+We also found that the more modern CFR approach outperformed the IPS approach for most of the tasks and scenarios.